Church of St Mary and All Saints, Chesterfield: Bells

 The steeple below the spire contains 10 bells, in the key of D. There is also an eleventh 'Shriving' or 'Curfew Bell'.
-During the early 1800s, Chesterfield was a base for the holding of Napoleonic soldiers on parole; they were allowed a two-mile radius to roam on condition they return to barracks at the ringing of the curfew bell.
+During the early 1800s, Chesterfield was a base for the holding of Napoleonic soldiers on parole; they were allowed a 2 mi radius to roam on condition they return to barracks at the ringing of the curfew bell.
 The present set of bells was cast in 1947 by the Whitechapel Bell Foundry in London, the heaviest weighing 1270 kg.
 The place in which the bells are now housed once held a builders' windlass, which survives as one of the few examples of a medieval crane in existence, and the only one from a parish church.
 It is on display at Chesterfield Museum and Art Gallery.

 Clock

 By 1836 the clock in the tower had failed and in February the ratepayers of Chesterfield at the quarterly meeting of the new and reformed Town Council decided to attempt the establishment of a new clock in the church.
 It was agreed to defray the expenses of a new clock by an assessment on all property liable to a church-rate of 4½d in the £.
 The total cost was £352 including arrangements for the illumination of the west dial, and in October 1836 the clock was completed by Mr Payne of Bloomsbury, London.
 Each dial was 9 ft in diameter, the minute hand 4 ft 10 in long and the hour hand 2 ft 6 in long.
 The hammer for striking the hours weighed 50 lb.
 The pendulum ball weighing 150 lb sat at the end of the 14 ft pendulum.